 Block (Prevent Creation)

 (Most Restrictive) The system performs a real-time check.
-If an exact match is found, it stops the creation process and forces the user to resolve the conflict (e.g., update the existing record).
+If an is found, it stops the creation process and forces the user to resolve the conflict (e.g., update the existing record).

 Creation is prevented, ensuring no new duplicates enter the system.